Aquat1c/efz-training-mode/README.md

 1. Build the DLL using Visual Studio or CMake
 2. Place the generated `efz_training_mode.dll` in your EFZ mods directory.
-3. Make sure to add `efz_training_mode=1` in the "EfzModManager.ini" file.
+3. Make sure to add `efz_training_mode=1` AT THE BOTTOM of the "EfzModManager.ini" file.
 You can download and install the EFZ Mod Manager here - [link](https://docs.google.com/spreadsheets/d/1r0nBAaQczj9K4RG5zAVV4uXperDeoSnXaqQBal2-8Us/edit?usp=sharing)
 4. A console window will appear with frame data information.

 ## Online Play Support